Twin-S: A Digital Twin for Skull-base Surgery: Experiments and Results

 \subsection{Numerically Analyzing Tracking Performance}

-We quantitatively analyze tracking performance to shed insight into sources of error in the tracking performance.
+We analyze the tracking error to shed insights into sources of error in the tracking performance.
 We denote the measured transformation as $F^{*}$, which contains error $\Delta F$ and deviates from the actual transformation $F$: